 Keep in mind though, credit card debts can grow quickly, so it’s always worth planning how you’ll manage your repayments before you take on any debt.

-Due to COVID-19, many lenders are now offering Payment Holidays – set periods of time where you don’t have to make mortgage payments.
+Many lenders can offer Payment Holidays – set periods of time where you don’t have to make mortgage payments.
 This has to be agreed with your lender first, and interest is still accrued over this period – but it can help reduce your financial strain short-term.
 Speak to your mortgage adviser to find out how Payment Holidays may affect your credit rating.

 When speaking to your lender about a Payment Holiday, make sure that you both agree on a payment schedule that you can manage.
 This could mean making slightly higher monthly payments after the Payment Holiday, or adding a short extension onto your existing term.